aosabook/500lines/pedometer/chapter.md

 But, only "kinda, sorta" starting to.

-We need to make our messy data series smoother, so that it looks more like our ideal sine wave, allowing us to count steps.
-Our data series is very "jumpy".
+We need to make our messy time series smoother, so that it looks more like our ideal sine wave, allowing us to count steps.
+Our time series is very "jumpy".
 This jumpiness is due to noise in the signal.
-An imperfect real world means an imperfect accelerometer and non-consistent step bounce accelerations, resulting in an added high frequency component to our data series.
+An imperfect real world means an imperfect accelerometer and non-consistent step bounce accelerations, resulting in an added high frequency component to our time series.
 The real world is noisy and messy, and won't give us perfect peaks, but we can do a lot to smooth out all of that high-frequency noise and get pretty close to perfection.

 Fortunately, a low-pass filter can be used once again to filter out just the low-frequency component, eliminating the "jumpy", high frequency portions.

-Passing our messy data series through a low-pass filter, using the same formula but different alpha and beta values, results in the cleaner data series below:
+Passing our messy time series through a low-pass filter, using the same formula but different alpha and beta values, results in the cleaner time series below:

 TODO: Talk more about determining alpha and beta coefficients.